 Make sure you have installed the Marvell RAID driver and Marvell Storage Utility from the motherboard driver disk.
-While in the operating system, launch the Marvell Storage Utility from Start\All Programs\Marvell Storage Utility\Marvell Tray, right-click on the con in the notification area, and select Open MSU.
+While in the operating system, launch the Marvell Storage Utility from Start\All Programs\Marvell Storage Utility\Marvell Tray.
 Then login the Marvell Storage Utility.